sangjk/NotificationWebhookApp/README.md

    - Launch `Notification2Webhook` from your app drawer.

 2. **Configure the Webhook URL**:
-   - In the main screen, tap on the "Settings" button.
+   - In the main screen, tap on the "Set Webhook URL" button.
    - Enter the webhook URL where you want to forward the notifications.
    - Tap "Save" to save the webhook URL.